Financing catastrophe: 4 ways we pay for disasters

 Tax dollars

-When a disaster strikes domestically the federal government is here to help.
-The primary mechanism is usually the Robert T. Stafford Act, which can be approved for public agency, some private and not-for-profit organizations, and individual assistance.
-There are definitional limits to eligibility, as well as limits to the amounts that can be provided.
-There are also other programs for agricultural disasters, and there has been an increasing call to have a funded program for health and medical emergencies.
+When a disaster strikes domestically, the federal government is here to help.
+The primary mechanism is usually the Robert T. Stafford Act, which can be approved for public agencies, some private and not-for-profit organizations, and individual assistance.
+There are definitional limits to eligibility and limits to the amounts that can be provided.
+There are also other programs for agricultural disasters, and there has been an increasing call for a funded program for health and medical emergencies.

 Another key program is the National Flood Insurance Program (NFIP), which bridges the public and private sectors to subsidize flood insurance administered through private carriers.
 However, this program is chronically insolvent, with calls for reform and FEMA resorting to tapping reinsurance markets to help keep the program viable in its current form.